daria-kotova/master_project/research/research-progress.md

 - "When the level of freedom is too high, you don’t have freedom anymore".
 Being forced to use an object actually simplified things and pushed one's imagination.

-- Somehow it makes you focus more on the story
+- Somehow it makes you focus more on the story.

 ———